Rothschild House (Port Townsend, Washington)

-The Rothschild House is a house in Port Townsend, Washington.
-It was listed on the National Register of Historic Places in 1970.
-It is included in Port Townsend Historic District which was declared a National Historic Landmark in 1977.
-It was built by D. C. H. Rothschild.
+The Rothschild House is a historic house in Port Townsend, Washington, U.S..
+It was built by David Charles Henry Rothschild in 1868.
 The house is managed by the Jefferson County Historical Society as a historic house museum.

+It was listed on the National Register of Historic Places in 1970; and is included in Port Townsend Historic District, which was declared a National Historic Landmark in 1977.

-The life of D. C. H. Rothschild
+Life of D.C.H.
+Rothschild

 Early business ventures

-David Charles Henry Rothschild (1824-1885) was one of seven siblings from Sulzbach am Main, Bavaria.
-He came to the United States in the mid-1840s.
+David Charles Henry Rothschild (1824–1886; also known as D.C.H.
+Rothschild) was one of seven siblings from Sulzbach am Main, Kingdom of Bavaria.
+He came to the United States in 1840s.
 His brother, William, nearly 15 years older, had preceded him to America and settled in Harrodsburg, Kentucky, where he had an establishment called "The Kentucky Store".
 He joined his brother in this venture but, in 1848, he returned to Sulzbach for three months, then returned to America by way of Cape Horn, to San Francisco.
 There, he served as secretary of the Phoenix Quartz Mining Company and worked for both the Tehama Quartz Mining Company and the North California Mining Company.
 Later, he and a partner opened a store in Nevada City but sold out the following year, going first to New York and then back to Bavaria.
 A year later, he was back in Nevada City, and opened another store.